 Orient Bambino (4th Gen) Automatic Watch

 The 4th Generation line of Orient Bambino is everything you love about this automatic Orient watch series and more.
-One of the most noticeable changes with the 4th Gen Bambino watch is with its sleeker stainless-steel case.
+One of the most noticeable changes with the 4th Gen Bambino watch is its sleeker stainless-steel case.
 It also upgraded its leather strap with a more ergonomic design for optimum comfort as well as a more modern look.
 The Gen 4 Bambino takes on a more retro-modern style that will surely win over even more customers.

 What’s more, the Gen 4 Bambino now includes a beautifully domed crystal which accentuates its classy aesthetics even more.
-As with previous iterations, the Bambino utilizes Orient’s automatic mechanical movement with analog display.
+As with previous iterations, the Bambino utilizes Orient’s automatic mechanical movement with an analog display.
 This is simply one of Orient’s finest that showcases their signature style and quality – and it won’t be breaking your bank account as well.

 Orient Ray II Automatic Dive Watch

 Orient’s premier dive watch series is the Mako line, but that series is not the only one the company has in its arsenal.
-Another excellent example of Orient’s prowess in crafting top-quality dive watches is their Ray series.
+Another excellent example of Orient’s prowess in crafting top-quality dive watches is its Ray series.
 We are now at the second generation of this series, understandably called the Orient Ray II.

 The Ray II comes with a considerable upgrade from its predecessor, most notable is the upgrade to the watch movement.
 The Ray II now comes with hand-winding capability with its caliber F6922 movement.
 This movement also comes with an impressive 40-hours of power reserve, pretty much guaranteeing that the watch won’t run out of juice in the most inopportune moments.

-The stainless-steel case also comes with a 120-click unidirectional bezel with the dials incorporating highly luminous coating for enhanced visibility in low-light environments.
+The stainless-steel case also comes with a 120-click unidirectional bezel with the dials incorporating a highly luminous coating for enhanced visibility in low-light environments.
 The back case is screwed down, as well as the crown, which helps give the Ray II its 200-meter water resistance.
-It’s all-stainless-steel design (case and bracelet) also gives it that ‘icing on the cake’ premium aesthetics.
+Its all-stainless-steel design (case and bracelet) also gives it that ‘icing on the cake’ premium aesthetics.

 Orient Defender Multi-Eye Function Field Watch

-This particular Orient watch takes a slightly military watch design but injected with Orient’s signature classy style.
+This particular Orient watch takes a slightly military watch design but with Orient’s signature classy style.
 What you have is a robust and reliable field watch that can still pass for a dress watch.
 Also, this Orient field watch comes in four variations: two that utilize leather straps and another two that features stainless steel bracelets.

 This timepiece is packed with features such as sub-dials that track the day and hours.
 There is also a small date display located at the bottom 6 o’clock position.
-This timepiece uses Orient’s consistent 21-jewel Japanese automatic mechanical movement with analog display.
+This timepiece uses Orient’s consistent 21-jewel Japanese automatic mechanical movement with an analog display.
 The watch also comes with a 40-hour power reserve and is constructed to provide up to 100-meters of water resistance.

 Orient Mako XL Automatic Dive Watch

 We have already introduced one of Orient’s top dive watch earlier in this list – the Ray II, now it’s time to give the spotlight to the TOP dive watch line – the Mako series.
-Specifically, the Mako XL for this entry.
+Specifically, the Orient Mako XL for this entry.
 As the name implies, the Mako XL is a considerably more considerable variation of the standard Mako dive watch.
 This was due to a good percentage of customers requesting a larger version of the already impressive Orient Mako.